TESTS: "FALSE POSITIVE" [false alarm] AND "FALSE NEGATIVE" TEST

 right to left in 1 in 5 Valsalva coughs.
 The TEE is not negative; but the "positivity"

-(bubbles) is not straightforwardly positive as an indicator for PFO
+(bubbles) is not straightforwardly and strongly positive enough as an indicator for somewhat dangerous PFO

 Lab test results interpretations are based on statistics.
 Lab